 MFDS is responsible for regulating pesticide residues in foodstuffs, in accordance with the maximum residue levels (MRLs) set in the Food Code.
-As of December 2020, MFDS has set MRLs for 514 pesticides in agricultural products.
-The Food Code also lists MRLs for 100 pesticides and 191 veterinary drugs in meat, fish, eggs and milk products.
-In addition to the Food Code, MFDS has set-up an MRL database for agricultural products with English subtitles: MRL Database
+As of March 2023, MFDS has set MRLs for 525 pesticides in agricultural products.
+The Food Code also lists MRLs for 139 pesticides and 193 veterinary drugs in meat, fish, eggs, and milk products.
+In addition to the Food Code, MFDS has set-up an MRL database for pesticides and veterinary drugs in English: MRL Database

-MFDS began implementation of its previously announced pesticide Positive List System (PLS) on January 1, 2019.
+MFDS began full implementation of its pesticide Positive List System (PLS) on January 1, 2022, removing nearly all previously set temporary MRLs.
 As such, a 0.01ppm default tolerance applies when there is no established MRL in the Korean Food Code.
-Korea has three categories of MRLs in their Food Code: one is for national MRLs based upon domestic registration, another is for import tolerances that are based upon residue data from the third country, and the other consists of temporary MRLs that are set for a smooth PLS implementation.
-These temporary MRLs will be deleted after the end of 2021 unless national MRLs or import tolerances are set by that time.
-MRLs established in the Food Code for a pesticide on a particular agricultural product, apply to both domestic and imported products.
+MRLs established in the Food Code for a pesticide on a particular agricultural product apply to both domestic and imported products.
 For details on Korea's PLS implementation, please refer to GAIN report KS 1843 in the FAS GAIN system.

-MFDS is also planning to implement a PLS for veterinary drugs starting in 2024 or after.
-For details on a PLS for veterinary drugs are provided, please refer to GAIN report KS2020-0037 in the FAS GAIN system.
+MFDS plans to implement a PLS for veterinary drugs over the next few years.
+As an initial step of this transition, Korea now applies a 0.01 mg/kg default tolerance for antimicrobials that do not have Korean MRLs or import tolerances.
+For details on a PLS for veterinary drugs, please refer to GAIN report KS2020-0037 in the FAS GAIN system.